Bellbird

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 22 trips per day across all routes, equating to approximately 4 weekly trips per stop.
+The service frequency across all routes averages 22 trips per day, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport